L4Re/l4re.org/src/getting_started/multiple_hello.rst

 .. hint::

-   Building with Gnu Make, there is no recompilation needed to run this altered scenario, since it is interpreted at run time.
+   Building with GNU Make, there is no recompilation needed to run this altered scenario, since it is interpreted at run time.

 Running this altered scenario will output double the amount of "Hello World!"